-This post reviews how to fit an implicit function using the scipy
+This post reviews how to fit an implicit function using the scipy package.

 import numpy as np